ooloth/dotfiles/README.md

 ## Prerequisites

+1. Connect to the internet

+2. Open the App Store and sign in

-1. Open Terminal.app (you'll probably want to increase the font size)
+3. Open Terminal.app (you'll probably want to increase the font size)

-2. Install Apple's command line tools:
+4. Install Apple's command line tools:

 ```sh
 xcode-select --install
 ```

-3. Update your Mac's software (your Mac will automatically restart if necessary):
+5. Update your Mac's software (your Mac will automatically restart if necessary):

 ```sh
 sudo softwareupdate --install --all --restart
 ```

-4. Repeat (3) until everything is up to date
+6. Repeat (5) until everything is up to date

-5. Open the App Store and sign in

 ## Installation